framuigai/whatsappbot/README.md

 ## Troubleshooting

 * **"WEBHOOK_VERIFIED failed"**: Double-check your `VERIFY_TOKEN` in `.env` and in the WhatsApp webhook configuration.
-* **No replies from bot**: Check your Flask console for any `ERROR` messages.
+* **No replies from bot**: Check your Flask console and `whatsapp_bot.log` for any `ERROR` messages.
 Ensure `ngrok` is running and its URL is correct in the WhatsApp webhook.
 Check your WhatsApp Cloud API dashboard for any error messages related to outgoing messages.
 * **Bot not remembering context**: Check your database (`conversations.db`) to ensure messages are being saved.
-Verify the `MAX_HISTORY_TOKENS` logic in `generate_ai_reply`.
 * **"Sorry, I couldn't process your request right now."**: This is a general fallback.
-Check your Flask logs for more specific errors (e.g., Gemini API errors, token counting issues).
+Check your Flask logs for more specific errors (e.g., Gemini API errors, embedding generation failures).
+* **"Please wait X seconds..."
+(Rate Limit)**: This indicates you're sending messages too quickly.
+Adjust `RATE_LIMIT_SECONDS` in `.env` if needed for testing.

 ## Future Enhancements (Optional)

+* **Batch FAQ Loading Script:** Create a separate `import_faqs.py` script to easily load FAQs from JSON/CSV files, replacing the manual loading process.
 * **Persistent Rate Limiting:** Implement rate limiting that persists across server restarts (e.g., using Redis or SQLite for timestamp storage).
+(Already implemented using SQLite).
 * **Advanced Error Reporting:** Integrate with an error tracking service (e.g., Sentry, Bugsnag).
 * **Unit Tests:** Write automated tests for individual functions.
 * **Deployment:** Deploy to a cloud platform like Heroku, Google Cloud Run, AWS Elastic Beanstalk, etc., for production use.
 * **Rich Media Support:** Extend the bot to handle images, audio, or other media types from WhatsApp.
 * **Command Handling:** Add specific commands (e.g., `/reset` to clear conversation history).
+* **FAISS Integration:** For very large knowledge bases (thousands+ FAQs), integrate FAISS for faster and more efficient similarity search.